NBHS Band Directors

 In 2000 David received his Bachelor of Music Studies Degree and in 2012 received his Master of Music in Instrumental Conducting, both from The University of Texas at San Antonio.
 David was employed by Northside Independent School District in 2000 as an assistant band director at Jack C. Jordan Middle School, where he worked for three years.
 In 2003 became assistant director at Oliver Wendell Holmes High School, and in 2005 was promoted to the position of Head Band Director.
 In June of 2008 David accepted the position of associate band director at New Braunfels High School and is currently in his ninth year in that position.
 David’s responsibilities at New Braunfels High School include assisting with the marching program, the colorguard program, and the percussion program, conducting two separate ensembles and assisting with two others, teaching the AP® Music Theory course, teaching the jazz ensemble, and acting as campus coordinator for the school’s chapter of Texas Future Music Educators, as well as performing the various clerical, campus, and district duties associated with being a teacher.
 Bands under the baton of Maestro Eckert and with which he has been affiliated have received consistent superior ratings at contests and festivals across the state of Texas.
 In 2013 the New Braunfels High School band program was invited to participate in the National Youth Concert at Carnegie Hall.
 David is a past member and Sergeant at arms of Kappa Kappa Psi honorary band fraternity, and was a founding member and Sergeant at arms of Mu Beta Sigma, the Alpha chapter of the honorary music fraternity at U.T.S.A.
 David’s teaching accolades include: 2000-2001 Jack C. Jordan Middle School First Year Teacher of the Year, September 2004 Oliver Wendell Holmes Teacher of the Month, April 2017 New Braunfels High School Teacher of the Month, and has been selected to Who’s Who in American Teachers three times.
 David’s professional affiliations include Texas Music Educator’s Association, Texas Bandmaster’s Association, Winterguard International, Texas Educational Colorguard Association, American Federation of Teachers, United States Scholastic Band Association, Jazz Education Network, Texas Jazz Educators Association, Technology Institute for Music Educators, and The Conductors Guild.

 Kyle's professional affiliations include Texas Bandmasters Association, Texas Music Educators Association, International Trumpet Guild, NAfME, and Phi Mu Alpha Sinfonia.
-Mr. Day is looking forward to his sixth year as a part of the Unicorn Band Family and will be serving as an Assistant Band Director at New Braunfels High School.
+Mr. Day is looking forward to his eighth year as a part of the Unicorn Band Family and will be serving as the Associate Director of Bands at New Braunfels High School.
 He directs the Symphonic Winds, Concert Band, runs the Chamber Music program, co-teaches the Ninth Grade Center bands, facilitates the Marching Program, and oversees the NBHS instrument inventory.

 Kate Williams, Color Guard Director

-Kate Williams was born and raised in New Braunfels, and is a proud alumna of the Unicorn Band program!
+Kate Williams is in her 7th year as Colorguard Director for the NBHS Colorguard.
+Kate was born and raised in New Braunfels, and is a proud alumna of the Unicorn Band program!
 Kate graduated from NBHS in 2009, and was a 4-year member of the Colorguard and Winterguard under the direction of Ed Gonzales.
 After high school, she attended Texas State University where she received her BSFCS with a major in Fashion Merchandising.
 Kate was a 3-year member of Identity Independent Winterguard, an Independent Open class guard based out of San Marcos, TX, and a 2012 Open Class Finalist at WGI Championships in Dayton, Ohio.
 Kate worked for 7 years as a Colorguard Instructor for Canyon High School in New Braunfels, where her Varsity Winterguard received numerous TECA Scholastic A Class Championship medals.